-Regarding efficiency, Table~\ref{tab:time_ablation} compares \truevul{} and its ablation variants by their processing time for individual functions.
-Static code analysis and multiple line-level assessment models represent most of the processing time, accounting for 33\%--69\% of the total.
-Ensemble learning also affects \truevul's efficiency, as using a single model reduces the time by 0.50--0.75 seconds.
+Regarding efficiency, Table~\ref{tab:time_ablation} compares the processing time of \truevul{} and its ablation variants per function.
+Static code analysis and multiple line-level assessment models represent most of the processing time, 33\%--69\% of the total.
+Ensemble learning also affects efficiency, as using a single model reduces the time by 0.50--0.75 seconds.

-\begin{custombox}[Answer to RQ3] Detecting untrustworthy predictions based solely on syntax or dependencies may miss crucial insights, making it less effective. \truevul{} overcomes this limitation by integrating insights from both the syntax of individual lines and their dependencies.
-Ensemble learning further enhances \truevul{}'s effectiveness by up to 3\% in G-mean. \truevul's efficiency mainly depends on the static code analysis tool, the number of models for line-level assessment, and their efficiency. \end{custombox}
+\begin{custombox}[Takeaway~\#4] Detecting untrustworthy predictions based solely on syntax or dependencies may miss crucial insights, making it less effective. \truevul{} overcomes this limitation by integrating insights from both the syntax of individual lines and their dependencies.
+Ensemble learning further enhances the effectiveness by up to 3\% in G-mean. \truevul's efficiency mainly depends on the static code analysis tool, the number of models for line-level assessment, and their efficiency. \end{custombox}